-This soft and gooey red velvet crinkle cookies are truly the best I’ve ever tasted.
+These soft and gooey red velvet cream cheese crinkle cookies are truly the best I’ve ever tasted.
 Love the softness and bold flavors in every bite.

 Every year I try to bake some Christmas cookies.
 Not that I’m crazy about eating cookies.
 I won’t deny them, but I never really crave for cookies or sweets.
 I have heavy savory tooth if I haven’t said that enough already!
 But, Christmas simply is not complete without some sort of cookies and/or treats making, especially with two young children on board!

-Truth to be told, the cookies are exactly as described!
-Soft and gooey and not too sweet.
+These cookies are so soft and gooey and not too sweet.
 Which I really like.
-The taste of cream cheese is bold enough and I can also taste that hint of cocoa at the background!
+The taste of cream cheese is bold enough and I can also taste that hint of cocoa in the background!
 It’s just so perfect!
 My kids kept asking for them.

 Recipe is adapted from Wicked Good Kitchen